Creating a last will and testament in Florida

 A pour-over will administers the decedent’s assets through a probate proceeding; the assets are legally conveyed to the trustee of the living trust at the conclusion of the probate.
 The best practice is to transfer assets to the living trust before death to avoid the delay and expense of probating a pour-over will.

 Using a template for a will in Florida is cheaper than hiring an attorney to draft a will.
 Some will templates are free online.
-Be careful that a free will template complies with Florida law and is not just a generic will template for any state.
+Make sure that a free will template complies with Florida law and is not just a generic will template for any state.

 The benefits of hiring an attorney to prepare your will include: